armory/docs/content/en/docs/armory-admin/dinghy-enable.md

 ## Overview
 To get an overview of Pipelines as code, check out the [user guide]({{< ref "using-dinghy" >}}).

-## Enabling Pipelines as code
+## Enabling Pipelines as Code
-To configure Pipelines as code, start by enabling it:
+To configure Pipelines as Code, start by enabling it:

 **Operator**